dotswg/dots-requirements/draft-ietf-dots-requirements.md

 : Session Health Monitoring: The client and server MUST regularly send heartbeats to each other after mutual authentication in order to keep the DOTS session open.
-A session MUST be considered active until a client or server explicity end the session, or either DOTS agent fails to receive heartbeats from the other after a mutually negotiated timeout period has elapsed.
+A session MUST be considered active until a client or server explicity ends the session, or either DOTS agent fails to receive heartbeats from the other after a mutually negotiated timeout period has elapsed.